 - After submission of the application form, you won’t be allowed for making any sort of changes.

-Offline mode of application– The candidates can get application forms from the sale centres, prescribed offices or by-post as well.
-The candidates have to send the required documents along with duly filled application form to SSC on or before last date.
+Offline mode of application- The candidates can get application forms from the sale centers, prescribed offices or by-post as well.
+The candidates have to send the required documents along with duly filled application form to SSC on or before the last date.

 SSC CHSL Admit Card 2017